kayzedevx0/Discord-Quest-Completer/README.md

 <a id="-english-version"></a>
 # 🇺🇸 English Version

-**KAYZE** is a lightweight, portable, open-source C++ tool designed to complete **Discord Quests** (to earn Orbs, Avatar Decorations, or in-game items) without downloading or installing massive games.
+**Discord Quest Completer by KAYZE** is a lightweight, portable, open-source C++ tool designed to complete **Discord Quests** (to earn Orbs, Avatar Decorations, or in-game items) without downloading or installing massive games.

 It uses "Ghost Process" technology to simulate game execution, tricking Discord's activity detection and allowing you to claim rewards in minutes.